curtinrobotics/ClimbingClock/README.md

 The skillsets can be, somewhat broadly, divided into five categories: -

-1. Programming: Using the Arduino IDE or an equivalent to program the system.
+1. Programming: Using the Arduino IDE or an equivalent to program the system
-2. Mechanical: Working within dimensional restrictions and using CAD software to design the robot(s) with moving parts.
+2. Mechanical: Working within dimensional restrictions and using CAD software to design the robot(s) with moving parts
-3. Electronics: Researching and choosing the electronic devices needed for a safe and efficient way of powering the robot(s).
+3. Electronics: Researching and choosing the electronic devices needed for a safe and efficient way of powering the robot(s)
-4. Logistics: Managing and researching all equipment and parts needed to build the system while keeping within budget.
+4. Logistics: Managing and researching all equipment and parts needed to build the system while keeping within budget
-5. Art: Painting or otherwise colouring the visible parts for visual flare.
+5. Art: Painting or otherwise colouring the visible parts for visual flare